apache/trafficcontrol/docs/source/api/v2/cdns_dnsseckeys_generate.rst

 Request Structure
 -----------------
-:effectiveDate: UNIX epoch start date for the signing keys
+:effectiveDate:         An optional string containing the date and time at which the newly-generated :abbr:`ZSK (Zone-Signing Key)` and :abbr:`KSK (Key-Signing Key)` become effective, in :RFC:`3339` format.
+Defaults to the current time if not specified.
 :key:                   Name of the CDN
 :kskExpirationDays:     Expiration (in days) for the :abbr:`KSKs (Key-Signing Keys)`
 :name:                  Domain name used by the CDN
 :ttl:                   Time, in seconds, for which the keypairs shall remain valid
 :zskExpirationDays:     Expiration (in days) for the :abbr:`ZSKs (Zone-Signing Keys)`

 .. code-block:: http
 	:caption: Request Example